danilodelucio/NukeDiffusion/README.md

 If you believe in this project and want to sponsor it for future updates, reach out on my [Linkedin](https://www.linkedin.com/in/danilodelucio/).

+Special thanks to Gustavo Goncalves and Leticia Matsuoka for testing this tool and providing valuable feedback for improvement.
+Also, thanks to Juliana Chen for her support and encouragement.

 <h1>Cheers! 🥂</h1>